 Finally, let’s consider how you’ll handle the data collected by your Sentiment Analysis.

 Step 3: Add human review & evaluate results

-Adding a human review or human-in-the-loop improves the model’s preciseness.
-The knowledge of the algorithm is usually based on data, so they can’t be as accurate as humans.
+Adding a human review or Human-in-the-Loop improves the model’s preciseness.
+The knowledge of the algorithm is usually based on data, so it can’t be as accurate as humans.
 That’s why some AI systems allow people to engage with them directly to adjust for this inherent unpredictability.